layilin/SP23-33852/_annotations/book3.md

 [people][place] 119.600 Tyrtaeus gain'd of yore.
 Tyrtaeus was a Spartan poet of the mid-seventh century BCE who wrote about the Second Messenian War and exhorted Spartans to fight to the death for their city.
 Sparta was a powerful city-state in ancient Greece.

 [plant] 119.602 pine.
-The pineapple (*Ananas comosus*), which is native to eastern South America.
+The pineapple (*Ananas comosus*) originated in Central or South America.
 It was brought by Amerindians to the Caribbean.

 [people] 119.604 Apicius.
 Apicius, a name used for several Roman connoisseurs of luxury but especially Marcus Gavius Apicius, a gourmet who lived during the reign of Tiberius (CE 14-37).
 He exhausted his fortune on feasts and committed suicide rather than economize.